Wāhine o te Whenua

 our health is drawn from the land and soils.

-Wāhine o te Whenua focuses on activities related to te whenua (the land), te taiao (the environment), and te hauora (health & wellbeing).
+Wāhine o te Whenua focuses on activities related to te whenua (the land), te taiao (the environment), and hauora (health & wellbeing).

 Wāhine will be empowered and supported to: